testxio/testx/README.md

     testx.run("tests/scripts/my-first-test.testx")));
 ```
 All the rest of it is in the **testx** script file.
-### Scripts
+### Scripts and steps
-Each **testx** script is just a list of steps.
+Each **testx** script is just a list of **steps**.
 These steps are synchronous and are executed in sequence.
-By default the scripts are encoded it *.testx* files, that are just YAML files.
-Every step has single key - the name of the keyword to be executed at this step.
-The value of assigned to this key is the parameter of the keyword.
+By default a script are encoded in a *.testx* file.
+By default it is a YAML file.
+Every step consists of two things - the keyword to be executed at this step, and the parameters of the execution.
 In general the steps are just actions/checks performed on objects (elements).
 Simple!

 Here is an example:
 ```YAML